 Agentic AI Optimization: Autonomous agents safely handle rightsizing, Spot Instance management, and automated storage cleanup without requiring constant human intervention.

-Unified Multi-Cloud Control: Manage AWS, Azure, and GCP from a single platform with normalized billing data eliminating the need for muti cloud management softwares.
+Unified Multi-Cloud Control: Manage AWS, Azure, and GCP from a single platform with normalized billing data eliminating the need for Muti-cloud management software.
 You can gain resource-level visibility and granular control over every workload, instance, and service while securely connecting multiple cloud accounts.

 Personalized Trade-Off Recommendations: Instead of black-box automation, you get AI-driven options that show real-world impact.
 For example: Save 20% with 0% risk versus save 40% with 5% risk.
 You choose based on your risk tolerance.